ethereum/devp2p/caps/eth.md

         code-changes: [[block-access-index: P, code: B], ...],
     ]

+`storage-changes` must be sorted lexicographically by slot.
+Changes within each slot must be sorted by `block-access-index` ascending. `storage-reads` must be sorted lexicographically by slot.

 Where `block-access-index` indicates when the change occurred:

 - `0` for pre-execution system contract calls